CERVICAL MYELOPATHY

 - Strengthening exercises aimed at building muscle support around the spine.

-- Flexibility routines to maintain and improve range of motion.
+- Flexibility routines to maintain and improve the range of motion.

 Occupational Therapy: